FAQ

 How does co-employment work?

-Infographic showing the ADP logo and three overlapping circles labeled "PEO," "Employer," and "Employee."
-It explains that the PEO handles payroll, benefits administration, and compliance, the Employer manages daily operations and supervision and the Employee benefits from enhanced HR services, benefits and support from the PEO and employer.
+Infographic showing the ADP logo and three overlapping circles labeled PEO, Employer, and Employee.
+It explains that the PEO handles payroll, benefits administration, and compliance, the employer manages daily operations and supervision and the employee benefits from enhanced HR services, benefits and support from the PEO and employer.

 What are the benefits of a co-employment relationship?

-High-quality, forward-thinking PEOs like ADP’s use data insights, evolving technology and skilled advisors to help clients respond strategically to regulatory changes and workforce trends, thereby allowing them to remain competitive and maximize growth.
+High-quality, forward-thinking PEOs like ADP’s use data insights, evolving technology and skilled advisors to help clients respond strategically to HR-related regulatory changes and workforce trends, thereby allowing them to remain competitive and maximize growth.
 Other benefits of co-employment include:

 Access to Fortune 500®-caliber benefits